hernantz/blog/content/endpoints-matter.md

 Category: Programming
 Tags: database, rest, api

-In most applications, system entities do not exist aisolated from each other, but connected in one to one, many to many or one to may type of relations.
+In most applications, system entities do not exist isolated from each other, but connected in one to one, many to many or one to may type of relations.

 This means that there is more than one way to reach to a specific entity.